 As far as colors go, it’s good to stick to what generally works well together.
 But, if you want to be safe, you should go for black.
 A study by Printify found that black is the safest color option for anything.
 Multicolor came in second (53%), then pastels (43%) and, finally, white (25%).

-It’s also worth taking a look at Canva’s design trends in 2020 and Pantone’s Color of the Year (plus, their seasonal color trends).
+It’s also worth taking a look at Canva’s design 2021 trends and Pantone’s Colors of the Year (plus, their seasonal color trends).
 The latter has even influenced product development and purchasing decisions!

 But, if you want to be completely original, I’d suggest playing around with color palette generators: